For a general overview and background on tenancy deposits, please refer to the tenancy deposit guide.

 I didn’t protect my tenant’s deposit!
 HELP!

-1) My tenants are threatening me
+1) My tenant is threatening me

 Your tenant(s) has discovered they can prosecute you and potentially make a quick buck by seeking compensation for your failure to comply with the law.
 Either you pay compensation or face legal action.

-4) A bloke in the pub told me that I should have protected my tenants deposit – what is he talking about?
+2) A bloke in the pub told me that I should have protected my tenants deposit – what is he talking about?
 I didn’t have a clue!

 This is a typical case where the landlord has just one property, from when he moved in with his girlfriend, and hasn’t a clue about the landlord legal requirements.
 You have also heard through your sources that the tenant can gain compensation… and now you’re scared, wondering if it’s all true.